random-robbie/google-dork/README.md

 ------

 I have not used inurl:"DORK" inurl:"&" as you end up getting results once and then you have to change the proxy each time.

+It uses my XSS dork server https://xsses.rocks/dork/ - everytime i find a reflective parameter it's logged and put in to the list.